joinpursuit/Pursuit-Core-Web-Conditionals-Lab/README.md

 4. Do question 3 again but this time use a `switch` statement.

-5. Create a variable numGrade that will contain a numeric grade (out of 100).
-Use an if - else if ... - else statement to log the corresponding letter grade, either "A", "B", "C", "D", or "F".
+5. .
+Use an if - eCreate a variable numGrade that will contain a numeric grade (out of 100) if , else if ... - else statement to log the corresponding letter grade, either "A", "B", "C", "D", or "F".

 6. Create two variables: animalName ('cat', 'dog', etc.) , and numberOfAnimals.